top of page

 We collaboratively advise and develop disability trainings

-This team of skilled volunteer professionals works collaboratively to advise and develop disability training curriculum to be used with DSI's partners in Cambodia (and other developing countries in the future) where local disability professionals and training opportunities are greatly needed today.
+This team of skilled volunteer professionals works collaboratively (both in-person and remotely) to advise and develop disability training curriculum that is implemented with DSI's partner organizations where local disability professionals and training opportunities are greatly needed today.

 Our Theory of Change